BugAlertDotOrg/bugalert/README.md

 #### Operating Systems
 For operating systems, in desktop, server, and mobile flavors.

-_Examples: Windows, macOS, iOS, Android._
+_Examples: Windows SMB, Linux Kernel, iMessage, Apple Darwin._

-#### System Applications
+#### Services & System Applications
-For core components and language runtimes.
-These can be components primarily indended for end-users, but that are rarely installed by the 'average' user of a system.
+For services not written by the operating system vendor, core components, and language runtimes.
+This category can also include components primarily indended for end-users, but that are rarely installed by the average non-administrative user of a system.

 _Examples: openssh, Apache HTTP Server, nodejs, nginx, Java Runtime, vim, curl, Python._